Camille Herron shatters World Record at Tunnel Hill

 No humongous hills, in fact, no hills... instead a gentle 2% grade.

-No trip hazards to contend with at night... this is a crushed limestone, smooth trail.
+No roots, rocks, or indentions in the trail to contend with at night... this is a crushed limestone, smooth trail, with the occasional stick.
+(After all, it IS tree lined most of the way).
 And, we are having it in mid November to take out the hot, humid days.

 It's also ideal for veterans to break that elusive 24 hour barrier, or for faster runners to finally crack 20 hours.